 G3 Splitboard+ Glide Review

-Cons: Adequate grip, awkward folds
+Cons: Adequate grip, particular rolling technique

 Compare to Similar Products

 Check Price at Backcountry

 $249.95 at REI

 $199.95 at REI